mhetrick/hetrickcv/README.md

 This is a simple waveshaper that will raise the input voltage to a power specified by the Amount knob.
 Turning the knob clockwise will make the output signal more exponential, while turning the knob counter-clockwise will make the output signal more logarithmic.
 This will have a mild effect on audio signals, but it is extremely useful for shaping LFOs and envelopes.

 ### Flip Flop
+"Flip Flop" is an engineering/electronics term to describe what is typically a toggle switch with potential conditional behavior.
+There are two types of Flip Flops on this module: a Flip Flop T (toggle) and Flip Flop D (data).
+The Flip Flop T can be thought of as a gate controlled light switch (or, in more modular thinking, a /2 clock divider).
+A positive gate on the IN T input will turn the FFT output on, and the next gate will turn it off.
+The Flip Flop D can be thought of as a sample-and-hold for gates only.
+A positive gate on the IN T input will sample the input at IN D. If IN D is above 1V, the FFD output will turn on.
+If IN D is below 1V, the FFD output will turn off.
+For convenience, there are additional outputs that provide the opposite state of the FFT and FFD outputs.

 ### Flip Pan
+This is a useful mixing module inspired by Segue by Nonlinear Circuits and MMVCA by WMD.
+It can function as a mono-to-stereo panner, a stereo-to-stereo "flip" panner, a dual crossfader, a VCA, and more.
+Despite its flexibility, it maintains a simple control set for experimentation.
+The heart of the circuit is simple: The PAN control will pan the Left input on the outputs in the expected left-to-right fashion.
+However, the twist is that the Right input will pan in the opposite direction.

+Patch Ideas:
+- Mono-to-stereo panner: Simply route the signal that you want to pan into the Left input.
+- Stereo-to-stereo "flip" panner: Route two different signals into the inputs.
+Now, when manipulating the PAN control, you will hear the signals alternate positions on the outputs.
+- Crossfader: Route two different signals into the inputs.
+The Left output is now a crossfade output that responds to the PAN control.
+The Right output is also a crossfader, but it responds to the PAN control in the opposite manner.
+- VCA: Route a signal into the Left input and monitor the Right output.
+The PAN control and input now act as a VCA for that signal.

 ### Gate Junction
+This is an eight-channel gate manipulator that was designed to work quickly with the Analog to Digital, Digital to Analog, and Rotator modules.
+This takes in up to eight gate signals.
+Each gate can be muted and/or inverted.
+The inversion behavior does not turn a positive gate negative.
+Rather, a positive gate will be changed to 0V, while a 0V signal will be changed to +5V.
+In more technical terms, it is a logic inverter.

 ### OR Logic (Gate Combiner)
+This module can be used to combine many separate gate streams into one gate stream.
+The OR output is true if any of the inputs are above 1V, the NOR output is true if (and only if) all of the inputs are below 1V.
+The TRIGS output fires a 1ms trigger when any of the inputs go above 1V.

+Patch Ideas:
+- Route at least two outputs from the Boolean Logic module into the OR Logic inputs.
+The TRIGS output will now provide interesting rhythms.

 ### Random Gates
+This is a very useful module that routes an incoming gate to one of up to eight outputs.
+The output is randomly selected every time the input goes above 1V.
+The MIN control determines the minimum position of the output gate, while the MAX control determines the maximum position.
+For instance, with MAX fully clockwise, you can turn up the MIN control to ensure that only outputs 4 through 8 are selected.

+There are three modes:
+- Triggers: Whenever a positive gate is detected, the randomly selected output will fire a 1ms trigger.
+- Hold: Whenever a positive gate is detected, the randomly selected output will stay positive until a new input gate is received.
+- Gate: Whenever a positive gate is detected, the randomly selected output will stay positive until the input drops below 1V.

 ### Rotator

 ### Scanner

 ### Waveshaper
+This is a hyperbolic waveshaper, the exact same one used on Unfiltered Audio's Dent (the SHAPE control in the top-row distortion).
+At 12 o'clock, the input signal is unaffected.
+As you turn the control clockwise, the signal is turned into a square wave.
+As you turn the contol counter-clockwise, signals are turned into needles.
+This is easiest to hear by using a sine wave input (you can see it by using the Fundamental Scope module).

+Creatively, you could imagine that the shaper acts like a magnet.
+When turning the control clockwise, you could imagine that magnets are placed on the top and bottom of the waveform.
+Increasing the control intensifies the magnets, pulling the signal toward the boundaries and creating a square wave.
+When turning the control counter-clockwise, the magnet is instead placed at 0V.
+It pulls all but the strongest signals down to silence.

+Patch Ideas:
+- Use an oscillator or LFO with multiple shape outputs.
+Route a non-square output into the waveshaper's input.
+Use any other waveform to modulate the shape amount.
+This will "unlock" new waveforms for your oscillator.
+Alternatively, use a different oscillator at a different frequency to modulate the shape amount.
+This will create a lot of movement.